Brunskill History, Family Crest & Coats of Arms

 The surname Brunskill was first found in Durham where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Brunskill family
+Early History of the Brunskill family

 This web page shows only a small excerpt of our Brunskill research.
 Another 38 words (3 lines of text) covering the years 1664, 1687, 1667, 1660, 1664, 1664 and 1687 are included under the topic Early Brunskill History in all our PDF Extended History products and printed products wherever possible.